xXleowXx/gitlab-charts/doc/installation/migration/helm.md

 ## Changes between Helm v2 and Helm v3

 Helm v3 introduces a lot of changes that are not backward compatible with Helm v2.
-Some of the major changes include the removal of tiller requirements and how they store releases information on the cluster.
+Some of the major changes include the removal of Tiller requirements and how they store releases information on the cluster.
 There are other behavior changes introduced and you can read in more details about them from Helm v3 [changes overview](https://helm.sh/docs/topics/v2_v3_migration/#overview-of-helm-3-changes) and [faq](https://helm.sh/docs/faq/changes_since_helm2/).

 The Helm Chart you use to deploy the application might not be compatible with the newer / older versions of Helm.
 If you have multiple applications deployed and managed with Helm v2, you will need to find out if they are compatible with Helm v3 if you want to convert them as well.
 GitLab Helm Chart supports Helm v3.0.2 or higher starting with version v3.0.0 of GitLab Helm Chart.
 Helm v2 is no longer supported.